| 1962The United States agrees to supply a light-water research reactor (Pakistan Atomic Research Reactor:

 May 12 - Pakistani President Muhammad Rafiq Tarar said that

 Pakistan has the capability to counter India's threats.
 Tarar said, "the proper reaction will come at some time."
-Pakistani

 Prime Minister Nawaz Sharif said that the government would take "any step necessary to protect the national security" of Pakistan.